Corporation Tax: management expenses: company status - cessation of trade

 - funds are held on deposit pending the liquidation of the company, or in the period between trades,

-you should normally argue that the company is not an investment company or ‘company with investment business’.
+you should normally argue that the company is not a ‘company with investment business’.
 The comments of Lord Denning in E Y L Trading Co Ltd v CIR 40TC386 at page 399 support a restrictive view of an ‘investment’ business.
 He said the mere provision of cash at the bank pending its subsequent use is not the ‘holding’ of investments…something much more in the nature of a business activity is needed.

 However, what a company may intend is not always clear cut.
 If a company: